 "My grandmother encouraged me to learn songs and study our culture.
 Now I am anxious to give things back to the community.
-I have made many things----carvings of masks, a headdress and painted ceremonial curtains----for Nuu-chah-nulth families who have used them.
+I have made many things—carvings of masks, a headdress, and painted ceremonial curtain—for Nuu-chah-nulth families who have used them.
 But I also make artworks for sale.
 That work makes others aware that our people did not go away and will not go away."

 Featured Artist: Rod Modeste